 Many people cite an experience of catharsis, or an adrenaline rush as a reason to seek out haunted houses.
 Researchers have found that the effects on the brain are similar to a runners-high, or the endorphins released after the removal of pain.
 The power, they say, is in the experience of realistic fear in a space where you are ultimately never in danger.

 But there is a boundary between realism and reality, and the ability feel safe in these spaces is a matter of privilege.
 In the US, each year, nearly half-a-million people are raped, over 200,000 are kidnapped, and over 15,000 people are murdered.
 These crimes are disproportionately inflicted on women, children and minorities.
 If you’re someone who is already forced to move through the world with hypervigilance, or carrying trauma, can these spaces feel safe to you - let alone, fun?
-It doesn’t come as much of a surprise that most attendees of haunted houses are predominately young (18-24) and male, and therefore, statistically less likely to have been victims of violent crime.
+It doesn’t come as much of a surprise that most attendees of haunted houses are predominately young (18-24) and male, and therefore, statistically less likely to have been victims of the types of violent crime that most often inspire haunts.
 While there aren’t data sets on the racial demographics drawn to haunted houses or horror culture, anecdotally they are perceived as white spaces.